Spanish Civil War: Nationalists

-Nationalist forces massacred civilians in Seville, where some 8,000 people were shot; 10,000 were killed in Cordoba; 6,000–12,000 were killed in Badajoz after more than one thousand of landowners and conservatives were killed by the revolutionaries.
+Nationalist forces massacred civilians in Seville, where some 8,000 people were shot; 10,000 were killed in Cordoba; 6,000–12,000 were killed in Badajoz after more than 1,000 landowners and conservatives were killed by the revolutionaries.
 In Granada, where working-class neighbourhoods were hit with artillery and right-wing squads were given free rein to kill government sympathizers, at least 2,000 people were murdered.
 In February 1937, over 7,000 were killed after the capture of Málaga.
 When Bilbao was conquered, thousands of people were sent to prison.
 There were fewer executions than usual, however, because of the effect Guernica left on Nationalists' reputations internationally.
 The numbers killed as the columns of the Army of Africa devastated and pillaged their way between Seville and Madrid are particularly difficult to calculate.
 Landowners who owned the large estates of Southern Spain rode alongside the Army of Africa to reclaim via force of arms the land given to the landless peasants by the Republican government.
-Rural workers were executed and it was joked that they had received their "land reform" in the form of a burial plot.
+Rural workers were executed, and it was mockingly joked that they had received their "land reform" in the form of a burial plot.

 Nationalists also murdered Catholic clerics.
 In one particular incident, following the capture of Bilbao, they took hundreds of people, including 16 priests who had served as chaplains for the Republican forces, to the countryside or graveyards and murdered them.

 Franco's forces also persecuted Protestants, including murdering 20 Protestant ministers.
 Franco's forces were determined to remove the "Protestant heresy" from Spain.
 The Nationalists also persecuted Basques, as they strove to eradicate Basque culture.
 According to Basque sources, some 22,000 Basques were murdered by Nationalists immediately after the Civil War.

 The Nationalist side conducted aerial bombing of cities in Republican territory, carried out mainly by the Luftwaffe volunteers of the Condor Legion and the Italian air force volunteers of the Corpo Truppe Volontarie: Madrid, Barcelona, Valencia, Guernica, Durango, and other cities were attacked.
 The Bombing of Guernica was the most controversial.
 The Italian air force conducted a particularly heavy bombing raid on Barcelona in early 1938.
-While some Nationalist leaders did oppose the bombing of the city—for example, Generals Yagüe and Moscardó, who were noted for being nonconformists, protested against the indiscriminate destruction—other Nationalist leaders, often those of a fascist persuasion, approved of the bombings which they saw as necessary to "cleanse" Barcelona.
+While some Nationalist leaders did oppose the bombing of the city—for example, Generals Yagüe and Moscardó, who were noted for being nonconformists, protested against the indiscriminate destruction—other Nationalist leaders, often those of a fascist persuasion, saw bombings as necessary to "cleanse" Barcelona.